This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the chicken breast in either a shallow dish or into a zip-top bag and pour the marinade over the chicken.
-Cover the dish or seal the bag and refrigerate for at least 20 minutes.
+• Marinate the Chicken: In a small bowl, whisk together the lemon juice, olive oil, paprika, oregano, salt, pepper, and garlic powder.
+Place the chicken in a shallow dish or zip-top bag and pour the marinade over it.
+Cover and refrigerate for at least 20 minutes.

-• Heat the oven to 350°F (177°C).
-Remove the chicken from the bag and place it on a rimmed baking sheet.
-Bake for 25 minutes or until completely cooked through and the chicken is no longer pink.
+• Bake the Chicken: Heat the oven to 350°F (177°C).
+Remove the chicken from the marinade and place it on a rimmed baking sheet.
+Bake for about 25 minutes, until the chicken is cooked through and no longer pink.

-• Remove the chicken from the oven and cover it with foil to rest for 10 minutes before slicing.
+• Remove the chicken from the oven and cover loosely with foil.
+Let it rest for 10 minutes, then slice.

-• Add the rice to a bowl.
-Top with sliced chicken, tomatoes, cucumber, olives, red onions, a few tablespoons of the tzatziki sauce, and feta cheese.
+• Assemble: Add rice to a bowl and top with sliced chicken, tomatoes, cucumber, olives, red onion, tzatziki, and feta.

-• Consider tucking pita chips into the sides of the bowl, if using, and garnish with fresh dill, mint, or parsley, if desired.
+• To Serve: Add pita chips to the side and garnish with fresh dill, mint, or parsley, if desired.

 Notes